integers/youtube-local-favorites/README.md

 ### Removing all favorites

-At the moment, I only support removing all your local favorites.
-Click the "Favorites Menu" button and click "Remove All" at the very bottom.
+To remove all your local favorites, click the "Favorites Menu" button and click "Remove All" at the very bottom.
 This will prompt you, and if you agree, it will remove all local favorites.

 To individually remove videos from your local favorites, simply visit the video itself and click the "Favorite" button to remove it.